Using Keywords in Annual Meeting Proposals

 Selecting Keywords

-Select the most salient terms, even if they are already in your paper title.
+Select the most salient terms, even if they are already in your presentation title.
 Aim for about five terms.

 If your presentation concerns a genre, group, and/or geographic place, we recommend that you use your keywords to describe them.
 If those categories aren’t relevant, your keywords should describe the most important dimensions of your work, with attention to aspects that may not be apparent in your presentation title.